FAQ's: Your Questions Answered

 Many work related accidents are the result of a slip and fall, or other dangerous condition that exists on the property where the employee works or travels while performing their job duties.
 If the property where the injury occurs is owned by the employer, the worker will get compensation benefits regardless of if the employee had any unintentional fault for the accident, but the employee would have no other claim against the employer.
 If the property is owned by someone other than the employer, and the employee can demonstrate that there was negligence associated with the property owner’s maintenance or care of the property, the employee may have a cause of action for their injuries against the property owner.

 There is always the possibility to bring a collateral action against a third party tortfeasor if the third party was responsible, even in part, for an injury that occurred while the employee was in the course and scope of their employment.
 In the event comp benefits are, or will be, paid to the injured party, the comp carrier may have the ability to file a lien, or receive repayment, for any benefits that were paid to the injured party in the event the party receives any monetary settlement or compensation for the same injuries.

 Involved in a work related accident where someone not associated with your employer may be at fault for your injuries?
 Do you have questions on what you may owe your employer if you receive compensation from a collateral source?
 Don’t make a mistake that could cost you money.
-You need the help of an experienced attorney to insure your rights are protected and you receive all the compensation you are entitled to when you are involved in a work related injury.
-Call Dan Newlin at (407) 888-8000.
-Dan would be honored to answer any questions you may have concerning work related injuries and provide you with free legal advice on how to protect your rights and maximize the value of your claim.
-Don’t make a mistake that could cost you money, call Dan now.
+You need the help of an experienced attorney to ensure your rights are protected and you receive all the compensation you are entitled to when you are involved in a work related injury.
+Call Dan Newlin at 800-257-1822.